yougotagift-tech/docs/corporate-rewards-API-0.3.md

 The goal of RestAPI v1 is to support global gifts which requires to remove extra details.

 ### Summary of changes
-* Removed "quantity" since we api is to create one gift at a time.
+* Removed "quantity" since the objective of api is to create one gift at a time.
-*

 ### How It Works

 The YouGotaGift.com Corporate Rewards API is an HTTP API, you can call it with simple HTTP GET/POST, and the result will be in JSON.